NJ Auto Insurance

 passive restraint systems i.e., automatic seat belts.

-driver's education courses for teenagers and defensive driving or accident
+education courses for teenagers and defensive driving or accident prevention

-prevention courses for adults insurance discounts for the latter are required in
+courses for adults insurance discounts for the latter are required in some

-availability of a discount for signing such an agreement varies among insurers
+of a discount for signing such an agreement varies among insurers and states,

-- Buying Home Owners and Auto Policies from the Same
+- Buying NJ Home Insurance and Auto Policies from the Same Company

-Company If you own a home and an automobile and you are insured by two
+If you own a home and an automobile and you are insured by two different

-different companies, check into the cost of carrying both policies by one
+companies, check into the cost of carrying both policies by one insurer.
+Your

-insurer.
-Your agent can give you guidance as to which insurers offer discounts.
+agent can give you guidance as to which insurers offer discounts.
+This will

-This will always offer you the cheapest buy, so put it in your corner when
+always offer you the cheapest buy, so put it in your corner when shopping for

 - You can also lower your insurance rates by